mikaelapisani/google-trends/README.md

 - *dropbox_chunck:* Chunk size to send data to Dropbox.
 - *tickers_path:* Path in Dropbox where the tickers file is located.
 - *dropbox_folder_upload:* Path for upload result files.
-- *tickers_folder:* Local folder's path where ticker file is stored.
+- *data_folder_monthly_dropbox:* Path for raw monthly data.
+- *data_folder_daily_dropbox:* Path for raw daily data.

+**Local Configuration**
+- *tickers_folder:* Local folder's path where ticker file is stored locally.
+Observe that if you want to download other tickers' list different from the one that is in Dropbox, you can edit this file locally with the list wanted.
+This can be convinient when you want a smaller list of tickers.
 - *data_folder_monthly:* Local folder's path for monthly data.
 - *data_folder_daily:* Local folder's path for daily data.
 - *result_folder:* Local folder's path for results files.